 Cistulli Fringe Fiver

 In terms of low-hanging fruit, this one feels especially so.
 Biggio posted a bananas 26-homer, 20-steal, .887 OPS campaign in Double-A last year, illustrating his upside.
-His downside is seen quite clearly elsewhere; he struck out 26.3% of the time, and his .252 batting average somehow increased from last year’s Single-A campaign.
-Yet his robust walk rate (17.8%) and decent contact skills (9.9% SwStr) paint the portrait of a hitter that’s far more passive than he is contact-deficient.
-More aggression could whittle away at Biggio’s strikeouts (and boost his average) significantly — a potentially malleable down the road.
+His downside is seen quite clearly elsewhere: he struck out in 26.3% of plate appearances, and his .252 batting average somehow increased from his mark in Single-A. However, his robust walk rate (17.8%) and decent contact skills (9.9% SwStr) paint the portrait of a hitter that’s far more passive than he is contact-deficient.
+More aggression could whittle away at Biggio’s strikeouts (and boost his average) significantly — i.e., a potentially malleable approach down the road.
 In the meantime, his .388 OBP and .247 ISO still made him firmly above-average for his level.
 There’s a strong Joc Pederson flavor here.